fuchs-fabian/domposy/README.md

 This script is ideal for homelab enthusiasts, but also for people who work a lot with Docker Compose files.

-> However, I do not currently recommend using it productively in a company.

-### The Goal of the `domposy` Project

-It is important to create backups.
-Unfortunately, it is not so easy for homelab enthusiasts in particular to do this easily and to run it as a cronjob.
-Again and again you have to write a script yourself, which is not so easy...
-To remedy this, there is exactly this.
-It is simply simple.
-It would be nice if Docker itself would provide such functionality in the future for exactly the kind of use case described above.

-## ⚠️ **Disclaimer - Important!**

-The whole thing is still at an early stage of development and can therefore lead to unexpected behaviour.

-> To be used with caution.

 ## Getting Started

 The easiest way is to download and run the [`setup.bash`](./setup.bash) script.